ricardorauber/StrapiSwift/README.md

 ## Upload

 Another great plugin is Upload where you can upload files to your Strapi server and create a relation with your record.
-For instance, is really easy to send an audio for a message in a chat app.
+For instance, it's really easy to send an audio for a message in a chat app.

 ### Data Upload